Properadic coformality of spheres: Introduction

-\textbf{Acknowledgments:} The authors thank Alexander Berglund, Sheel Ganatra, Ezra Getzler, Geoffroy Horel, Sergei Merkulov, Manuel Rivera, Bruno Vallette and Nathalie Wahl for helpful conversations and suggestions.
+\textbf{Acknowledgments:} The authors thank Alexander Berglund, Vladimir Dotsenko, Sheel Ganatra, Ezra Getzler, Geoffroy Horel, Anton Khoroshkin, Sergei Merkulov, Manuel Rivera, Bruno Vallette and Nathalie Wahl for helpful conversations.
+We would also like to thank the anonymous referees of this paper for their suggestions and corrections.
 A.T. would like to thank Uppsala University for the wonderful working environment provided.
 This work was supported by the Knut and Alice Wallenberg foundation, the project ANR-20-CE40-0016 HighAGT and the \'Ecole Normale Sup\'erieure.

 \textbf{Notation and conventions}.
-Let $R$ be a commutative ground ring.
-We will work with $\Z$-graded $R$-modules.
-We denote by $sA$ the suspension of a graded vector space $A$, and use the abbreviation `dg' for the words `differential graded'.
+Throughout this paper, $R$ denotes a commutative $\QQ$-algebra, and we work with $\Z$-graded $R$-modules.
+We denote by $sA$ the suspension of a graded $R$-module $A$, and use the abbreviation `dg' for the words `differential graded'.
 We use the notations and sign conventions of \cite{PHC} for properads; in particular, note that the degree convention for quadratic duals there disagrees with the one used in \cite{poirier2019koszuality}, for instance.
+Finally, when writing the arity of operations in a properad, we will use the notation (outgoing arity; incoming arity).